stevana/pipelining-with-disruptor/README.md

   (:&&&)  :: P a b -> P a c -> P a (b, c)
   (:+++)  :: P a c -> P b d -> P (Either a b) (Either c d) (:|||)  :: P a c -> P b c -> P (Either a b) c
+  Shard   :: P a b -> P a b
 ```

 Here's a pipeline that takes a stream of integers as input and outputs a stream